|

 “Resolution”… that’s a good one.
 It’s tempting to say

-that it instills “focus”, but focus isn’t really the right
+that it instills “focus”, but focus isn’t

 word.
 “Focus” implies fixing the perception on a certain